yuxunn/tp/docs/UserGuide.md

     - `NAME`: can contain any string of alphanumeric characters.
       - The name can contain spaces but cannot be blank (only contain spaces).
       - Names are case-sensitive.
 This means that "John" and "john" are treated as different names, and you can enter both in the record without any issues.
-    - `PHONE`: any valid 8-digit integer, at least 3 digits long.
+    - `PHONE`: any valid string of integers, between 3 digits and 8 digits long.
-    - `EMAIL`: a string of the format `local-part@domain`
+    - `EMAIL`: a string of the format `local-part@domain`.
       - The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
       - The local-part may not start or end with any special characters.
       - The domain name is made up of domain labels separated by periods.
-      - The domain name must end with a domain label at least 2 characters long
+      - The domain name must end with a domain label at least 2 characters long.
       - Each domain label must start and end with alphanumeric characters and only separated by hyphens, if any.
     - `ADDRESS`: can contain any alphanumeric character, must not be blank.
     - `KEY_MILESTONE`: only contains date in the format of `dd/MM/yyyy`